faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 speaker.Play(streamer)
 ```

 Nice!
 There is a problem with this code, though.
-This program immediately exists and we won't hear
+This program immediately exits and we won't hear
 anything.
 The solution would be to either wait infinitely using `select {}`, or somehow wait until
 the song ends.
 We'll learn about that in the following section.